Cyclone1070/docsreader/src/tailwind/markdown/docs/installation/framework-guides/astro.md

 #### Create your project

 Start by creating a new Astro project if you don't have one set up already.
-The most common approach is to use<!-- --> [create astro](https://docs.astro.build/en/install-and-setup/#install-from-the-cli-wizard).
+The most common approach is to use [create astro](https://docs.astro.build/en/install-and-setup/#install-from-the-cli-wizard).

 Terminal